ngx-kit/ngx-kit/packages/core/src/kit-style/README.md

 ## Why

-In a cases when we need to bind from a component, but `@HostBinding` has limited functionallity.
+In a cases when we need to bind from a component, but `@HostBinding` has limited functionality.

 ## Usage